 In SaaS companies in the very wide band from ~$1m to $40m ARR or so, the debate over Quarterly vs. Monthly Quotas comes up all the time.
+We’ve talked about it a lot at SaaStr, and I wanted to update one of our classic posts here with a new poll, video, and some updated thoughts.

 And it especially comes up when you hire your First VP of Sales, because odds are, he or she will want to move from Monthly to Quarterly Quotas.
+They’ll probably be more used to Quarterly quotas and goals.
+And also — they’ll think it gives them some breathing room.
+A chance to make up for any weakness in the quarter during its last month.

 And yet …

-Because in the bigger deals, if the sales reps close less than say 20-30 deals a year (the # of deals is inversely proportionate to the deal size), then they just aren’t going to fall ratably each month.
-And as time goes on, and you segment your sales team into S, M and L … at least the L guys won’t ever be able to meet a monthly quota.
+Because in the bigger deals, if the sales reps close less than say, 20-30 deals a year (the # of deals is inversely proportionate to the deal size), then they just aren’t going to fall ratably each month.
+And as time goes on, and you segment your sales team into S, M, and L … at least the L guys won’t ever be able to meet a monthly quota.
 Not really.

 So what’s to do?